 - The most effective reaction is often distraction.
 Once you’ve confirmed that the senior’s primary needs are all met and hopefully were able to identify the root cause behind the behavior, restoring calmness often can be achieved with a change of location or activity.
 Play some favorite songs, browse through a picture album, go outside for some fresh air and comment on the flowers, trees, birds.

 And as the saying goes, an ounce of prevention is worth a pound of cure.
 Staying with a consistent routine of meals, snacks, rest, and exercise is crucial for those with Alzheimer’s disease.
 It’s also beneficial to keep a journal to document what’s triggering violent outbursts, the times of day they seem to be happening, and what has worked (or not worked).

 Most importantly, however, is ensuring that your own needs for self-care are met.
 Meeting the needs of a loved one with Alzheimer’s is depleting, both physically and emotionally.
 Partnering with a competent respite care provider with expertise in providing the specialized Town and Country memory care and senior care in the surrounding communities that is the ideal solution for both the older person with Alzheimer’s disease and the family members providing care.

-At Compassionate Nursing Services, we enable family caregivers to have the chance to take much-needed time to relax and recharge with the help of our professional, compassionate experts in dementia care in St. Louis and the surrounding area.
+At Compassionate Nursing Services, we enable family caregivers to have the chance to take much-needed time to relax and recharge with the help of our professional, compassionate experts in dementia and memory care in Town and Country and the surrounding areas.
 Contact us for a free in-home consultation to learn more at 314-432-4312.